-When releasing a youth, officers shall verify the identity of the youth, have the authority to release and the reason to release the youth.
-The authority will be either from a Juvenile Court Order, or direction from a Fresno County Probation Officer.
-A Deputy Probation Officer (DPO) can authorize a release for the following reasons: No charges filed, time served, the youth is to be issued a citation to appear before a DPO at a later date, or the youth is released to a specified person or transition home (authority for the release is from a prior Juvenile Court order).
+When releasing a youth in custody at the Juvenile Justice Campus, officers shall verify the identity of the youth, have the authority to release and the reason to release the youth.
+The authority will be either from a Juvenile Court Order, or direction from a Fresno County Probation (Department) Officer.
+A Deputy Probation Officer (DPO) may authorize a release for the following reasons: No charges filed, time served, the youth is to be issued a citation to appear before a DPO at a later date, or the youth is released to a specified person or transition home (authority for the release is from a prior Juvenile Court order).